You can tell someone has an STI by looking at them.

 Of course, same-sex couples who don’t have to worry about pregnancy are still vulnerable to STIs, meaning protection is a good thing to have all around.

 Having your period offers extra protection against STIs.

 Many people think you can’t get pregnant while you’re on your period, this is a lie and also having sex while you bleed also offers protection against STIs.
 You can, in fact, contract one while menstruating.

 Also getting an STI during your period could actually make it more harmful.

-If you contract an STI during your period, the cervix is open a bit, which increases the risk for pelvic inflammatory disease – a condition that happens when bacteria from an STI travels from the vagina to reproductive organs -which can lead to infertility if left untreated.
+If you contract an STI during your period, the cervix is open a bit more than usual, which increases the risk for pelvic inflammatory disease – a condition that happens when bacteria from an STI travels from the vagina to reproductive organs – which can lead to infertility if left untreated.

 Showering or douching after sex will prevent STIs.